KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 A fixed centered playhead can be enabled in :menuselection:`Settings --> Configure Kdenlive --> Timeline` :guilabel:`Fixed centered playhead`.
 When enabled, the playhead remains locked at the center of the timeline view while the timeline content scrolls smoothly beneath it during playback, scrubbing, and seeking.

+.. .. versionadded:: 26.8 Return playhead to start position on stop

+A playhead return to the position where playback has started can be enabled in :menuselection:`Settings --> Configure Kdenlive --> Timeline` :guilabel:`Return playhead to start position on stop`.
+When enabled, the playhead will return to the position where playback has started when playback is stopped.
+This is useful for previewing a specific section of your project without losing your place in the timeline.

 .. rst-class:: clear-both

 .. _keyboard_navigation: